cloudmesh-community/fa18-516-08/notebook.md

 * Discussed possible chapter contribution for on premise to cloud data center migration industry strategies
 * Upgraded macbook with SSD and more RAM required for Virtual box and Vagrant
 * Setup virtual box, vagrant with ubuntu 18.04
-* Setup latest Python version on Virtual machines
+* Setup latest Python version on Virtual machines.
-* Testing Github Fork,Pull Request features
+* Testing Github Fork,Pull Request features.